starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

 ## Gamescope
 - Enable HDR with flag `--hdr-enabled`

 ## Quick Start Enhanced

-1. Download the Lug-Helper 4.0 package from https://github.com/starcitizen-lug/lug-helper/releases
+1. Download the latest [LUG Helper](https://github.com/starcitizen-lug/lug-helper/releases/latest) .tar.gz archive

-2. Extract the zipped directory and open it in your file browser.
+2. Extract the .tar.gz archive and open it in your file browser

-3. Run lug-helper.sh, you can do this by clicking on it and telling it to run as a program.
+3. Run `lug-helper.sh`, you can do this by clicking on it and telling it to run as a program.
 Or by navigating to/opening the location in a terminal and typing `./lug-helper.sh`

-4. The Launcher will automatically conduct a `preflight check` Note any issues it brings up and correct them.
-After preflight click `install star citizen` and follow the prompts For install a select `wine` installation as that is the preferred method
+4. Select `Install Star Citizen` Allow the Preflight Check to fix any issues it finds before continuing!

-5. After install Click `manage wine runners` in the `lug-helper.sh` script and install any one from the list, they are verified compatible however `mactan` runners are preferred.
+5. After install click `manage wine runners` in the `lug-helper.sh` script and install a [recommended](Tips-and-Tricks#recommended-runners) wine runner
+6. Remove the EAC null client variable

-6. In the `lug-helper.sh` script click `maintenance and troubleshooting` then click `edit launch script` and hit OK
+   - Using the `lug-helper.sh` script click `maintenance and troubleshooting` then click `edit launch script` and hit OK

-7. Locate the line with the following
+   - Locate and remove the line containing `export EOS_USE_ANTICHEATCLIENTNULL`
-`export EOS_USE_ANTICHEATCLIENTNULL`
-Delete this line.

-8. launch Star Citizen and Verify the launcher updates to version `2.5.1`

-9. If you have no other issues preventing login then you should be able to launch the game normally in both LIVE and PTU.
+7. Run the RSI Launcher and verify that it has auto-updated to version `2.5.1` or newer
+8. Download and launch the game.
+See you in the 'verse!

 ## AMD FidelityFX Super Resolution (FSR) upscaling